RodolfoBonis/cursor-config/QUICK_START.md

 ---

-**🎉 Pronto para usar!** Suas cursor rules agora estão centralizadas e sincronizadas!
+**🎉 Ready to use!** Your cursor rules are now centralized and synchronized!